 Divergence Setups - Bearish Divergence Trading and Bullish Divergence Trading

-To spot this divergence setup find 2 chart points at which price makes a new swing high or a new swing low but the MACD indicator doesn't, indicating a divergence between price and momentum.
+To spot this divergence setup find 2 chart points at which price makes a new swing high or a new swing low but the MACD indicator doesn't, indicating a divergence between price & momentum.

 Example of a Divergence Trade Setup: